 The riser drilling technology and the associated use of drilling mud had considerable impact on our scientific program.
-Whereas contamination control has become an integral measure of quality assurance in ODP/IODP expeditions with focus on subseafloor life (Smith et al., 2000a, 2000b; House et al., 2003; Lever et al., 2006), the riser drilling procedure required a more rigorous QA/QC program during Expedition 337.
+Whereas contamination control has become an integral measure of quality assurance in riserless ODP/IODP expeditions with focus on subseafloor life (Smith et al., 2000a, 2000b; House et al., 2003; Lever et al., 2006), the riser drilling procedure required a more rigorous QA/QC program during Expedition 337.
 Most severely affected by the contamination risk were the scientific objectives of the fluid chemistry and microbiology disciplines.
 Therefore, our sampling programs of both fluid chemistry and microbiology included routine monitoring of the integrity of samples selected for interstitial water and microbiology analysis by X-ray CT scanning (see Fig. F16).
-Heavily disturbed or fractured samples were returned into the normal core flow before processing, and alternative samples with lower risk of contamination were selected.
-An example of such heavily disturbed, and thus contaminated, sediment interval is shown in Figure F17.
-Since drilling mud was highly divergent in chemical composition from sediment pore water, even minor contamination would complicate the accurate analysis of routinely measured interstitial water parameters such as sulfate, pH, or alkalinity, all of which are directly relevant to the study of subseafloor life.
+Heavily disturbed or fractured samples were returned into the normal core flow before processing, and alternative samples with lower risk of contamination were selected instead.
+An example of one such heavily disturbed, and thus contaminated, sediment interval is shown in Figure F17.
+Because drilling mud was highly divergent in chemical composition from sediment pore water, even minor contamination would complicate the accurate analysis of routinely measured interstitial water parameters such as sulfate, pH, or alkalinity, all of which are directly relevant to the study of deep subseafloor life.
 Moreover, microbial cell concentrations in drilling mud were consistently $>10^8$ cells/cm3.
-This is at least three orders of magnitude higher than pelagic seawater used during past riserless drilling expeditions (Lever et al. 2006) and 2-5 orders of magnitude higher than expected concentrations of indigenous cells in sediment deeper than 1000 mbsf (Parkes et al., 2000), and thus increases the risk of contamination with nonindigenous cells substantially compared to previous riserless drilling operations.
+This is orders of magnitude higher than pelagic seawater used during past riserless drilling expeditions (Lever et al., 2006) and two to five orders of magnitude higher than expected concentrations of indigenous cells in sediment deeper than 1000 mbsf (Parkes et al., 2000), and thus increases the risk of contamination with nonindigenous cells substantially compared to previous riserless drilling operations.

-The use of both chemical and microbial contamination tracers were pioneered for riser scientific ocean drilling as part of an extensive QA/QC program.
-Contamination monitoring with a perfluorocarbon (PFC) compound as a chemical tracer utilized a modified version of past protocols (Smith et al., 2000a, 2000b; House et al., 2003; Lever et al., 2006).
+The use of chemical and microbial contamination tracers was pioneered for riser scientific ocean drilling as part of an extensive QA/QC program.
+Contamination monitoring with perfluorocarbon (PFC) compounds as chemical tracers utilized a modified version of past protocols (Smith et al., 2000a, 2000b; House et al., 2003; Lever et al., 2006).
 PFC tracer was added daily to drilling mud tanks.
 Detailed sampling and analyses of drilling mud, sediment cuttings, and core samples provided valuable quantitative estimates of the volume of drilling mud and number of cells introduced into samples during riser drilling (Fig. F16).
-PFC concentrations monitored within drilling mud in tanks, core liner, and in the mud ditch after recovery show consistently high values and low loss during drilling operations (mean concentration > 100 μ g/L).
-PFC measurements within cores show a wide range of values, with high contamination near the core liner (exterior; typically 1-100 μ L drilling fluid/g sediment) and low values in the core center (interior; 0.01-1 μ L/g).
+PFC concentrations monitored within drilling mud in tanks, core liners, and the mud ditch after recovery show consistently high values and low loss during drilling operations (mean concentration $> 100 \mu g/L$).
+PFC measurements within cores show a wide range of values, with high contamination near the core liner (exterior; typically 1-100 μL drilling fluid/g sediment) and low values in the core center (interior; 0.01-1 μL/g).
 DNA-based contamination tests targeting organisms associated with surface seawater, drilling mud viscosifiers, and sewage reveal drilling mud viscosifiers as the main source of drilling-induced microbial/DNA contamination.
-Cell counts on deep sediment cores indicate detectable, but very low cell densities to the bottom of the borehole.

 Data obtained during Expedition 337 demonstrate the suitability of PFC tracers to monitor contamination during riser drilling operations and indicate that many core samples obtained have low to nondetectable levels of contamination at the core center.
 The successful detection of cells and DNA demonstrates that monitoring of microbial populations in cores obtained by riser drilling is possible on board the ship.
 Shore-based molecular analyses and cultivation experiments in the coming years will reveal the extent to which cells and DNA detected represent indigenous microbial communities, and, if so, what the metabolism of these microbes is.
-Cultivation assays will be carefully monitored for marker genes of potential contaminants and designed to specifically select for deep subseafloor rather than contaminant microbial populations (cf. Fig. F15).
+Cultivation assays will be carefully monitored for marker genes of potential contaminants and designed to specifically select for deep subseafloor rather than contaminant microbial populations (Fig. F15).